googlefonts/googlefonts.github.io/gf-guide/profile.md

 -   **There is one bio per designer and per foundry mentioned.**
 -   **The text should be around 100 words** (so it should be more than 200 characters and less than 1000 characters).
 -   **The text must be written in the 3rd person.**
--   **We recommend one or two links directing to a webpage or social media.**
+-   **We recommend one or two links directing to a web page or social media.**
 -   **Bio must be written in English and names translated in Latin script.**

 ### Designer section &rarr; Foundry information